 Often we are asked how measurements on SKi Pro compare to those on SPR.
 Prior to the introduction of SKi Pro we characterized multiple interactions, ranging from antibody-antigen interactions, to protein-small molecule interactions.
 We plotted these against each other and found very good correlation, as can be seen in the chart.

 The surfaces of SPR and SKi Pro are quite different, and the optical interrogation technique also differs, yet matching the KD's is straightforward.
-SKi Pro, though has so much more capture capacity it allows for time-resolved AC-MS which SPR does not.
+SKi Pro, though has so much more capture capacity it allows for time-resolved MIK-MS which SPR does not.

 |Chip Type||nanoporous silicon||gold coated slide|